 What is Career-Ready with CTMA?

-Through the program, employers can receive incentives to directly offset employment costs during the youth’s 10- to 16-week internship.
+Through the program, employers can receive incentives to directly offset employment costs during the youth’s 10- to 16-week placement.
 Employment can continue after this initial period and bridge the gap to employment, helping both the company and the candidate.
 Candidates should receive valuable on-the-job training to support new skills development during this time.

 Who administers the Career-Ready with CTMA program?